Changing tax advisor

 Ongoing correspondence

-Queries, document requests, reminders, deadlines, objection letters, amendment requests and other letters from the tax authorities.
+Queries, document requests, reminders, deadline notices, objection letters, amendment requests and other letters from the tax authorities.

-Trial balances, account details, management reports, fixed asset register, open items, VAT pre-filings and annual-account data.
+Trial balances, account details, management reports, fixed asset register, open items, VAT pre-filings and annual accounts data.

 Coordination with the previous office

 The previous tax representation should be ended in an orderly way.
-Outstanding fees, release of documents and services already performed are practically important.
+Outstanding fees, release of documents and the question which services have already been performed are particularly important in practice.

 The previous mandate should be clearly terminated or delimited so that no unclear overlapping responsibilities arise.

-Relevant documents should be requested completely, especially assessments, returns, bookkeeping data and ongoing correspondence.
+Relevant documents should be requested completely.
+This includes assessments, returns, bookkeeping data and ongoing correspondence in particular.

-Outstanding fee claims of the previous office can practically affect the release of certain work results and should be clarified early.
+Outstanding fee claims of the previous office can practically affect the release of certain work results.
+This should be clarified early.

-Until clear mandate transfer, it must be clear who monitors which deadlines and which filing obligations have already been handled.
+Until the mandate transfer is clearly completed, it must be clear who monitors which deadlines and which filing obligations have already been handled.

 Open deadlines and ongoing procedures

-A change during ongoing procedures is possible, but requires careful review.
-Deadlines are not taken over merely by an enquiry or document submission.
+A change during ongoing procedures is possible, but requires particularly careful review.
+Deadlines are not taken over merely by an enquiry or by submitting documents.

-Objection, filing, payment or other deadlines are taken over only after explicit mandate acceptance and clear agreement on scope.
-For short deadlines, it must first be reviewed whether proper processing is still possible.
+Objection, filing, payment or other deadlines are taken over only after explicit mandate acceptance and clear agreement on the scope of work.
+For short deadlines, it must first be reviewed whether proper processing is still possible at all.

 Typical risks when changing tax advisor